bems2588/README-generator/README.md

   ## Tests

-  The following is needed to run the test: bruno
+  The following is needed to run the test: node index

   ## Questions

-  If you have any questions about the repo, contact bruno or bruno
+  If you have any questions about the repo, contact bems2588 or bems2588@gmail.com